JSON Validator

 Privacy and browser execution

-Validation runs in the browser.
-The parser executes locally in the current session and does not require posting the JSON to a remote validation endpoint.
+Validation runs in your browser.
+The JSON is checked locally in the current session instead of being posted to a remote validation service.

-That keeps the workflow fast and reduces exposure, though sensitive data should still be reviewed carefully before being placed in any web tool.
+That keeps the workflow fast and private, though sensitive data should still be handled carefully in any browser-based tool.

 Support